Why Your Partner Overreacts to Small Things

 You are no longer simply speaking.
 You are managing the risk of their mood changing as the price of being heard.

-The relationship begins to require preparation.
+The relationship requires preparation.
 You stop asking, "What do I think?" and begin asking, "How can I say this without causing a reaction?"

 That is a serious shift.